Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Problem Setup

 In this paper, we assume that the event times \(\{t_k\}_{k\in \natz}\) are generated in an event-triggered manner so as to implicitly guarantee asymptotic stability of the origin of the closed loop system.
 It is common to construct such event-triggering rules based on a candidate Lyapunov function.
 For example, consider a quadratic candidate Lyapunov function $V(x) = x^TPx$, where \(P \in \real^{2\times 2} \) is a positive definite symmetric matrix that satisfies the Lyapunov equation

 for a given symmetric positive definite matrix $Q$.
 Following are three different event-triggering rules that are commonly used in the literature for stabilization tasks.

-First two triggering rules render the origin of the closed loop system asymptotically stable, with $\sigma$ sufficiently small in the latter rule.
-The third event-triggering rule ensures exponential stability for a sufficiently small $r > 0$.
+First two triggering rules render the origin of the closed loop system asymptotically stable, with $\sigma$ sufficiently small in the latter rule (see~\cite{PT:2007,WH:2012} for example).
+The third event-triggering rule ensures exponential stability for a sufficiently small $r > 0$ (see~\cite{PT:2016} for example).

 During the inter-event intervals, we can write the solution \(x(t)\) of system~\eqref{eq:system} as

 where \(\tau \ldef t - t_k\) and

 Using this structure of the solution, we can write the three triggering rules~\eqref{eq:tr} as